Our mission

 The skills we share in our programs are often labeled as survival or bushcraft skills, but they are more accurately described as ancestral living skills.
 These practices provide a window into the daily lives of our ancestors, showcasing not just their survival but their thrival.

 For people of color, it's a powerful act of reclaiming these skills within spaces that recognize the layered complexity of the remembering process.
-These spaces offer tangible representation, acknowledging the capabilities of our bodies through joy, play, and adventure.
+Our programs offer tangible representation, acknowledging the capabilities of our bodies through joy, play, and adventure.